 I see some sites that have just uploaded photos straight from their camera – bad idea!
 The size of the files on your website will directly affect the speed of your website loading times.
 Images in particular can be killers.
 Think about it – by uploading a 700kb picture to your website it’s going to take the browser a lot longer to display the picture than if you were using a 70kb version.

 So you need to ensure they are optimised for their output.
 What does that mean?
-Well it means save your photos and graphics at the size you are going to display them at whilst using a suitable compression.
+Well, it means to save your photos and graphics at the size you are going to display them at whilst using a suitable compression.
 If you have Adobe Photoshop, use the ‘Save for web’ option to optimise them.
 Generally photos should be JPG at around 50% compression.
 Graphics tend to work best as PNG which is a more modern GIF format.
 There are some online sites which will optimise your pictures such as Smushit for PNG and GIFs.
 Another option is TinyPNG which is pretty awesome.
 You do need to save your image at the right size before uploading though.

 Use a CDN such as Cloudflare

 Content Delivery Networks like Cloudflare can speed up your website massively.
 They basically deliver your website content to the user based on their geographic location, origin of the webpage and a content delivery server.
 The system automatically optimises the delivery of your web pages so your visitors get the fastest page load times and best performance.
 It also uses an impressive caching system and has several options for speed and security (yes, it even adds a layer of security for your site).
 Cloudflare only takes 5 minutes to setup, though you will need access to your domain setting to change the nameservers.
 Considering the basic plan is ideal for most websites and it’s free, Cloudflare really is a no-brainer for just about every website you own.